Euro zone bond yields rise before ECB, following Fed hike

 Germany's announcement that it would issue a record amount of debt in 2023 to fund an energy support package also put upward pressure on yields, analysts said.

-The yield on Germany's 10-year government bond DE10YT=RR ticked up 1 basis point (bp) to 1.937% in early trading.
+The yield on Germany's 10-year government bond DE10YT=RR ticked up 1.5 basis point (bp) to 1.95%.
 Yields move inversely to prices.

 The Fed on Wednesday raised its main interest rate by 50 bps to a range of 4.25% to 4.5%, marking a slowdown after four consecutive 75 bp increases.